NervePool: A Simplicial Pooling Layer: Conclusions and future directions

 A limitation of this method is that using standard graph pooling methods for the initial clustering of vertices limits the learned influence of higher-dimensional simplices.
 Future work in this direction to include more topological information in the learning of vertex clusters could enhance the utility of this method for topologically motivated tasks.
 For graph pooling methods with auxiliary loss terms such as DiffPool \cite{ying2018diffpool} and MinCutPool \cite{bianchi2020spectral}, adjustment or inclusion of additional auxiliary topological loss terms to encourage vertex clusters with topological meaning would be an interesting line of inquiry.
 Taking into account the higher-dimensional structure for the learned pooling on underlying graphs could allow \nervePool{} to coarsen simplicial complexes, tuned such that specified topological structure is retained from the original complex.

 While the current assumptions of \nervePool{} include loss functions only defined on the $1$-skeleton, if additional auxiliary loss terms defined on higher-order simplices were utilized, then the functions defining \nervePool{} would need to be continuous and differentiable for gradient computations.
 This is automatic for Equation \ref{eqn:rightfunction}, the right arrow update, since it defines a series of Hadamard (entry-wise) products, which are differentiable.
-However, Equation \ref{eqn:downfunction} is an ``on or off" function, which is not differentiable.
-To address this, one could define a relaxation of the update rule which closely approximates the rule with a differentiable function (e.g. sharp sigmoidal or capped Relu-type functions).
-Such considerations for gradient computation could be addressed in future work, adjusting loss function choices to preserve desired topological structure in the pooled representation of simplicial complexes.
+However, Equation \ref{eqn:downfunction} is an ``on or off'' function, which is not differentiable~(while rewriting this is possible, it still is a hard vertex assignment).
+To address this, we could define the relaxation of the down function to be the maximum of the entries, which in the case of binary entries agrees with the theoretical definition.

 In this paper, to compute embeddings of features on $p$-simplices $\{\Xb_p^{(\ell+1)}\}_{p=0}^{\mathcal{P}^{(\ell+1)}}$, we choose to apply separate coarsening for each dimension of the input simplicial complex in Equation \ref{eqn:poolingX}.
 This choice enforces that information sharing for the signals defined on simplices only affect signals on pooled simplices within a given dimension.
 Alternatively, future modifications could utilize the entire block matrix $\Sb^{(\ell)}$ applied against a matrix containing signals on simplices of all dimensions, which would allow for signal information to contribute to pooled simplices amongst different dimensions.